Children's Unstructured Play

 - Traditional and social media outlets delivering messaging that can provoke fear concerning unstructured, child-led play and contribute to risk-averse perceptions;§§

 - Peer pressure from other parents to either participate in the culture of achievement or to limit a child’s participation in self-directed play; and

 - Geographic or socio-economic factors that can limit access to safe play spaces in rural or urban environments.

-Steps are necessary to inform and educate parents, guardians and caregivers of the benefits of unstructured play, the harms associated with hyper-parenting and the importance of child independence in play.
+Steps are necessary to inform and educate parents and caregivers of the benefits of unstructured play, the harms associated with hyper-parenting and the importance of child independence in play.
 Consideration should be given to measures that reframe parental perceptions of risk.

 School boards and municipalities often face financial limitations that restrict access to unstructured play opportunities.
 Building, maintenance and programming costs specifically for natural playscapes can limit rich play space development.
 Remote or rural locations, in particular, are faced with greater challenges accessing funding to develop diverse play environments than are urban school boards or municipalities.
 Similarly, funding for play spaces may come from fundraising events, whereby low socio-economic status communities have less opportunity or resources available to them for such events.

 Legal Concerns and Decision-making